-The videogame company on Tuesday rolled out a string of top franchises that will support the launch of Wii U, its next generation home console system and gave fans a better idea of what will make that system unique.
+The videogame company on Tuesday rolled out a string of top franchises that will support the , its next generation home console system and gave fans a better idea of what will make that system unique.

 Led by "New Super Mario Bros U," the company showcased 23 games on stage at its pre-E3 press conference.
 The company also unveiled a new game in its "Pikmin" franchise that energized fans.

 Third-party support was a little less enthusiastic, however, with several titles that have been out for some time being demoed, raising questions about the level of support the Wii U could have from independent publishers.

 Nintendo did not announce a launch price or date for the system, as expected.
 Both will be revealed at a later date.